bluefroguk1/empire-dump/content/Wiki/Rituals/Peregrine and Ichimos.md

 Season Duration
 [[Downtime]] buff
 ### Additional Targets
 This ritual can affect additional military units controlled by members of the same [[Banner|banner]].
-Each additional military unit increases the magnitude by 6.
+Each additional [[Military unit|military unit]] increases the magnitude by 6.
 The character who controls each unit must be present throughout the ritual.
 ## Description
 TBC
 ## Common Elements